♥♥♥♥♥ – Politiken

 Photo by: Life between the Clouthes Lines – Good Living / Esbjerg, 2016, Kristine Kiilerich

 Paper Island with Copenhagen Street Food and the Royal Danish Opera House in the background /

-The photographs are taken by recognised professional photographers as well as by the city’s many Instagram users.
-They have been selected because, unlike traditional architectural photography, they are not devoid of people.
-Instead, they focus on the interactions between the built environment and city life.
+The photographs were taken by recognised professional photographers as well as by the city’s many Instagram users.
+They had been selected because, unlike traditional architectural photography, they were not devoid of people.
+Instead, they focused on the interactions between the built environment and city life.